Today, I’ve got something really important to share…

 The blocks will help to “raise” the jack.

-If the frame is wood or sheet metal (instead of solid steel or concrete), you’ll see it bowing outwards under pressure.
+If the frame is wood or sheet metal (instead of solid steel or concrete), it will bow outwards under pressure.

 Once you have enough of a gap, you should be able to pop the latch free and open the door.